 You need a solution that gets between treads, risers, and stair noses that can manage all your high-traffic pathways.
 You also want lightweight engineering for maneuverability.
 Not a canister vacuum, you need cordless models like handheld vacuum, upright vacuums or a cordless stick vacuum.

 What follows are the best vacuums for stairs and what to look for when shopping for one.
 This models include washable filter for any floor types, with powerful suction for carpeted stairs, different types of vacuums for tight corners, and bagless vacuums to be light.

 The Miele Triflex is a unique three-in-one cordless vacuum.
 It can alternatively be an upright, compact, or stick cleaner, making it ideal for a variety of projects.

 It’s a bagless option.
 Its container is small so the Triflex needs frequent emptying.
 The upside is that the device is intuitive and you won’t have any issue getting up piles of rice or cereal.
 Doesn’t include a crevice tool for reaching around furniture and appliances, you can buy it for around $25.

 The vacuum’s easy to maintain and well built.
 Refitting the Triflex for new attachments won’t require a lot of work.
 Its price, ease of use, and durability makes this one the best cordless vacuum for stairs.

 It grabs pet hair as well as debris of all sizes.
 Engineered from sturdy plastic, this vacuum incurs almost no running costs.
 Its overall performance on your stairs and floors promises to impress for the long-term.
 Removes pet hair and dirt from carpet and upholstery.

 The Hoover Cordless Hand Held is a compact, lightweight, and battery-powered monster.
 It’s an ideal choice for not getting tethered to a cord as you work through every nook and cranny of your stairs.

-It comes with a ONEPWR battery and offers fade-free performance.
+It comes with a ONEPWR lithium-ion battery and offers fade-free performance.
 The rechargeable and removable ONEPWR delivers uncompromised cord-free versatility.

 The cordless Hoover makes for quick work of messes around the house and in the car.
 It gets into tight spaces and corners with no fuss.
 It has an extra-large cup and built-in crevice tool for getting at anything fouling your floors.
 If you have furry friends, this portable vacuum will get all the pet hair.